Full List of 2017-2018 Officially Renewed Shows For CBS, NBC, ABC, FX, Fox, Hulu, Netflix, And More

 - The Handmaid’s Tale

-If you don’t see your favorite show on this list, don’t end up getting overly nervous just yet.
-Not all TV series have yet been told that they are officially renewed, but it also doesn’t mean that they have been canceled.
+If you don’t see your favorite show on this list, don’t get overly nervous just yet.
+Not all TV series have been told that they are officially renewed, but it also doesn’t mean they have been canceled.
 Some networks are still mulling over a lot of decisions and need a bit more time.

 When it comes to this time of year, it is always a week of great excitement or extreme disappointment.
-While many TV series and shows are canceled and done with their runs, many others are getting a second, fourth, or even eleventh season.
-Fox, NBC, Netflix, HBO, Starz, ABC, CBS, The CW…all of them have series which are worth watching and this list shows that many of them will bring at least one more season of entertainment.
+While many TV series and shows are canceled and finished with their runs, many others are getting a second, fourth, or even 11th season.
+Fox, NBC, Netflix, HBO, Starz, ABC, CBS, The CW — all of them have series that are worth watching, and this list shows that many of them will bring at least one more season of entertainment.

 [Featured Image by CBS]